SimonHegele/BufferedWriter/README.md

 The BufferedWriter is save to use in combination with multiprocessing.
 Conflicts from different BufferedWriters trying to access files simulatanously are rare.
-The bufferedWrite will wait for 1/1000 of a second and try again.
+The bufferedWriter will wait for 1/1000 of a second and try again.

 ## Usage